-Round-tripping is a term that you may hear as you work with documents created in various versions of Word.
+You may hear the term round-tripping as you work with documents created in various versions of Word.
 Round-tripping refers to the practice of converting a document to a different format and then saving it back to the original format.
 For example, you may open a Word .doc file, convert it to a .docx file, and then decide to save your changes back to a .doc format.
-Round-tripping can create issues with the document that corrupt it so that it acts strangely or is damaged beyond repair.
+Roundtripping can create issues that corrupt the document so that it acts strangely or is damaged beyond repair.

-Warning!
+WARNING!

-Avoid round-tripping your document to prevent unwanted loss of time and data.
+Avoid round-tripping to prevent unwanted loss of time and data.